JohnDoeAkira/SimLesHouches2022/CalibrationImages/VIS_calib.md

 ## VIS Bias

-The example wordfir with the PPO is there :
+The example workfir with the PPO is there :

     /sps/training/hudelot/Calib_PPOs/VIS/VIS_Bias

 ## VIS Dark

-he example wordfir with the PPO is there :
+The example workdir with the PPO is there :

     /sps/training/hudelot/Calib_PPOs/VIS/VIS_Dark

 ## VIS Fla

-the example wordfir with the PPO is there :
+The example workfir with the PPO is there :

     /sps/training/hudelot/Calib_PPOs/VIS/VIS_Flat